 As the Volcano Hazards Program Lidar Coordinator, I leverage local and national partnerships to acquire topographic data needed for volcano hazard modeling, mapping, and eruption forecasting efforts.

 Lidar Coordinator, USGS Volcano Hazards Program, 2020–present

 Adjunct Professor, Portland State University Geography, 2014–2019

 Education and Certifications

-FAA UAS Remote Pilot since 2019
+FAA UAS Remote Pilot Certificate, 2019–present

-Certified GIS Professional (GISP) since 2013
+GIS Professional (GISP) Certification, since 2013–present

 B.S.
 Earth Science, Portland State University Geology, 2011